AdMico/PyNE-wells/README.md

 7. Install the requirements for the package as specified in `requirements.txt`.
 8. Go to `Config.py` file and set the hardware configurations, making particular note to correctly set the `PiBox` parameter so you don't send commands to someone else's MUXBox.
 9. Go to `GlobalMeasID.py` and initialise the GMID for your particular instance.
+10. Double check you have the correct `PiBox` setting in `Config.Py`
-10. You are ready to run, and `AssayRun4.py` is the best place to start.
+11. You are ready to run, and `AssayRun4.py` is the best place to start.
 Further information in the repo for our electrical set-up, which is coming in the near future.

+This software will connect to Raspberry Pi via the `pigpio` daemon.
+You need to ensure that Port 8888 is accessible if you are running a firewall (e.g., ufw) on your Raspberry Pi.
+You also need to check the `pigpio` daemon is running and configured correctly on your Raspberry Pi.
+The best way to do this is to edit your Pi's `crontab` file to ensure it has the following three lines:

+@reboot sudo pigpiod &
+@reboot export PIGPIO_ADDR=soft
+@reboot export PIGPIO_PORT=8888

+Then reboot.